-19 Monitoring
+17 Monitoring

-19.1 To assess the effectiveness of measures included in the Conservation Area Management Plan it is important that effective monitoring measures are put in place by the two local authorities.
-The Historic Environment Team at Leicester City Council will do a bi-annual inspection of the two conservation areas and detail actions for remedying identified issues.
+17.1 To assess the effectiveness of measures included in the Conservation Area Management Plan it is important that effective monitoring measures are put in place by the City Council.
+The Conservation Team will do a bi-annual inspection of the whole Conservation Area and detail actions for remedying identified issues.
 In addition, the following procedures will take place.

-19.2 Document updates
+17.2 Document updates

-In line with best practice guidance from Historic England, the two local authorities will review the two Conservation Area Character Appraisal documents every five years and where necessary, update the documents.
-This process will help to monitor change and ensure that the documents remain an accurate representation of the area in question.
-The councils will also review the Conservation Area Management Plan every five years.
+In line with best practice guidance from Historic England, Leicester City Council will review the Conservation Area Character Appraisal document every five years and where necessary, update the document.
+This process will help to monitor change and ensure that the document remains an accurate representation of the area in question.
+The Council will also review the Conservation Area Management Plan every five years.

-19.3 Local Communities
+17.3 Local Communities

-The input of other stakeholders, such as local history groups, residents' associations and ward councillors, in helping to monitor the management of the conservation areas will be welcomed.
+The input of other stakeholders, such as local history groups, residents' associations and ward councillors, in helping to monitor the management of the Conservation Area will be welcomed.